flame-engine/flame/doc/flame/collision_detection.md

 }
 ```

-In this example it can be seen how the Dart `is` keyword is used to check which other
-`PositionComponent` that your component collided with.
+In this example we use Dart's `is` keyword to check what kind of component we collided with.
 The set of points is where the edges of the
-hitboxes collided.
+hitboxes intersect.

 Note that the `onCollision` method will be called on both `PositionComponent`s if they have both
 implemented the `onCollision` method, and also on both hitboxes.
 The same goes for the